TickleThePanda/carpe-dm/src/view/adventures/the-vanquished-chapter-2-the-vanquished-fist.md

    out who she is, her family may be persecuted.
 She will explain to the characters that she's worried about the knowledge causing harm to others if pressed for an answer.
- - *reluctant*: the location of her father, Lord Morcant, and the rest of his family.
+ - *reluctant*: the location of her father, King Morcant, and the rest of his family.
  - *reluctant*: how she knows the characters, she met them when they visited the city and was awed by Prince Aseir's stories.

-The characters can identifier her if they succeed on a DC 16 Investigation check, if they have previously met Lord Morcant in his castle for a banquet.
+The characters can identifier her if they succeed on a DC 16 Investigation check, if they have previously met King Morcant in his castle for a banquet.
 If the characters verbally identify her in a way that's heard, they will be assaulted on the way to Renaura by five bandits who demand more information from the characters.